An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 The fun Universal Studios in Osaka

-The ever popular Super Nintendo World
+The popular Super Nintendo World

 Like other theme parks, there are a range of rides from family-friendly attractions to exhilarating roller coasters.
 There are also themed parades and shows during the day, and unique movie-themed restaurants and cafes.